mysql/mysql-connector-nodejs/tut/Getting_Started.md

 won't block but those callbaks are called sometime later.
 Therefore we're seeing "Hello world" printed before "connected".

-One important thing is that by this async nature it is easy to "loose" errors. for instance when running this code
+One important thing is that by this async nature it is easy to "lose" errors.
+For instance, when running this code:

 ```
 mysqlx.getSession({